AntonC9018/Kari/source/README.md

 ### UnityHelpers

 Generates boilerplate helper functions related to unity.
-Currently, makes helper functions for changing individual coordinates of `Vector`'s.
+Currently, it makes helper functions for changing individual coordinates of `Vector`'s.

 The idea comes from [here](https://github.com/TobiasWehrum/unity-utilities/blob/c78da2928b1f7b73046a697185271e7effeddd1f/UnityHelper/UnityHelper.cs#L199), but results in no runtime penalty of checking nullable types.